rockdisc/Book-of-Knowledge/1-Rough/The Crow and the Owl.md

 #### Lesson: Sacrifice is not Valiant if Done with Greed

 I sank into the cooling bath.
 It was freezing but Mother told me that it would help with my skin.
-When she found me there was a coating of grime and soot on my body, but now it is almost as smooth as her's though
+When she found me there was a coating of grime and soot on my body, but now it is almost as smooth as hers though mine is not as dark.
+It was not dark like the people in the village, instead it was a shade of midnight, like the sky fell and formed into a human.
+I think that is the case because when I asked she just chucked and said that was how she was born.
+She has a really nice laugh.
+It